Utilities - Developer Provided

 - verifying that all city requirements have been met and incorporated into the plans

-Once the utility plans have been approved the applicant will be notified to pick up the Encroachment Utility Permit.
+Once the utility plans have been approved the applicant will be notified to pick up the appropriate permit.
 Note: when using the digital plan submittal program some plan types are eligible for online permit purchasing.
-A base fee of $159.00 plus any itemized or trenching fees will be charged for the permit.
+A base fee of $185.00 plus any itemized or trenching fees will be charged for the permit.
 For a listing of fees visit the Application, Permit and Water Development fees website.

-A Certificate of Insurance is required prior to obtaining an Encroachment Permit.
-The certificate must be in the amount of $1 million.
+A Certificate of Insurance is required prior to obtaining a Right-of-Way Permit.
 The City of Scottsdale must be named as "Additionally Insured".
-For more information call Inspection Services at 480-312-2500.
+For more informationcall Inspection Services at 480-312-2500.